jrief/django-formset/docs/source/django-formset.rst

 valid data.

 The attribute ``withhold-feedback="..."`` only has effect while editing the form fields.
-Whenever the user clicks onto the submit button of a form containing invalid data, then all fields which did not validate, will show their error message together with an alert symbol and an alert border (usually red).
+Whenever the user clicks on the submit button of a form containing invalid data, then all fields which did not validate, will show their error message together with an alert symbol and an alert border (usually red).

-Non-field errors need more validation logic and therefore must always be computed by the server, usually the ``clean()``-method of the form class.
+Non-field errors need more validation logic and therefore are always determined on the server, usually by the ``clean()``-method of the form class.